dehezhang2/Notes/3402/CS3402_Database_System.md

 * `EXISTS` Condition:

-  * `EXISTS` : The EXISTS operator is used to test for the existence of any record in a subquery.
-The EXISTS operator returns true if the subquery returns one or more records.
+  * `EXISTS` : The EXISTS operator is **used to test for the existence of any record in a subquery.** The EXISTS operator returns true if the subquery returns one or more records.(**not existence of entry but existence of selected type**)

   * `NOT EXISTS` condition: return true when there is no answer

-  * Thus, **the sub selection always have the information from super selection in order to return the information**
+  * Thus, **the sub selection always use the attributes as a `WHERE` constraint from super selection in order to return the existence information**

   * e.g.: